otam-mato/nodejs_mysql_web_app_docker/README.md

 ```
 <br><br>

-Next, write a Dockerfile for a Node.js application based on the Alpine Linux image version 11.
+Next, write the Dockerfile for a Node.js application based on the Alpine Linux image version 11.
 The Dockerfile performs the following steps:

 - It specifies the base image as node:11-alpine.
 - It creates a directory "/usr/src/app" in the image.